 Here is an example of the Dynatrace dashboard:

+But at the end of the day, the growing complexity of cloud-native environment is what makes monitoring and logging so difficult these days.
 As mentioned above, monitoring Kubernetes is one step, but to have a comprehensive view you will need to monitor the applications themselves as well.
 No one said it was going to be easy!

 In this article, we’ve explained the importance of monitoring for a distributed system and reviewed the different types of metrics available and how to use them with different technologies.